davidusb-geek/emhass/README.md

 - `SOCtarget` for the desired target value of initial and final SOC.

+- `publish_prefix` use this key to pass a common prefix to all published data.

 ## A naive Model Predictive Controller

 A MPC controller was introduced in v0.3.0.
 This is an informal/naive representation of a MPC controller.